KelvynLenis/TSN-Checker/README.md

 # Categories

 We have to consider what kind of issue we are facing and how to manage and solve them.
-We separated them into subjects to a categorize for better visualization.
+We separated them into subjects to categorize for better visualization.

 -> Network -> Protocol -> Layer -> TSN -> Output -> Values(Calculation and Generation) - Path(Hops) - Scheduling(Transmission and Window)